Time in Ukraine

+On 16 July 2024, the Ukrainian parliament voted to cease observing daylight saving time.
+The president of Ukraine, Volodymyr Zelenskyy, however, did not plan to sign it.

 Geographical description

 The territory of Ukraine in Europe stretches 17°57' along a longitude or about 1.2 hours.
 Almost 95% of its territory is located in the Eastern European Time Zone with exceptions of its western and eastern extremities.
 Small portion of Zakarpattia Oblast is located in the Central European Time Zone, while Luhansk Oblast, most of Donetsk Oblast, and part of Kharkiv Oblast are geographically located in the Further-eastern European Time Zone.
 However, the whole country officially observes Eastern European Time.